armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-23-0.md

 In the artifact selection UI, you can use `#` after the artifact to indicate the version you want to use.
 For example:

 ![oci version](/images/release/223/oci-buckets.png)

+### Baking

+The bundled Packer version has been upgraded to 1.6.4.

 ### Configuration